Flone-dnb/low-end-engine/docs/Manual.md

 Then built tracy server will be located at `ext/tracy/profiler/build/Release/tracy-profiler.exe`, open it and connect to your game.

+## Exporting your game

+At the time of writing there's no compression or encryption of game files, just build you game using cmake in Release mode and copy the resulting binary.
+Don't forget to also copy the `res` directory next to your game (note that you can delete `editor` directory and gitignore files as they are not needed for the game).

 # Advanced topics

 ## Writing custom shaders